- Histology-Agnostic Biomarkers in GI Malignancies

 New York, New York

-The goal of this program is to improve the knowledge and competence of learners in biomarker testing to guide selection of individualized treatments for patients with gastrointestinal malignancies.
+The goal of this program is to improve the knowledge, confidence, and competence of learners in biomarker testing to guide selection of individualized treatments for patients with gastrointestinal malignancies.

-This educational program is intended for medical oncologists, and other healthcare professional who treat patients with gastrointestinal cancers.
+This program is intended for oncologists, surgeons, pathologists, nurses, pharmacists, and other healthcare professionals who treat and manage patients with gastrointestinal cancers.

-- Apply the available data and expert recommendations to order and accurately interpret molecular profiling for patients with GI malignancies to guide treatment selection
+- Apply the available data and expert recommendations to determine which biomarkers should be assessed in your patients with GI malignancies

 - Plan therapeutic strategies for patients with GI malignancies based on predictive biomarker assessment